arp242/zdb/README.markdown

 }
 ```

-The transaction will be committed if the function doesn't return an error, or
+The transaction will be rolled back if an error is returned, or commited if it
-rolled back if it does.
+doesn't.

 It's assumed that the context has a database value: